 - Trauma-informed support coping with the impacts, such as feeling overwhelmed, on-edge, anxious, depressed, disinterested, difficulty concentrating, numb, sick, tired, changes in sleep, or other feelings.
 This may also include safety planning.
 For example, if you are worried about seeing someone who has caused harm we can help with creating a plan about what to do.

-- Academic accommodations, such as working with your professor to change due dates
+- Academic support, such as working with your professor to change due dates

-- Workplace accommodations, such as modifying where you work or your schedule
+- Workplace support, such as modifying where you work or your schedule

-- Going to Title IX meetings with you as your advocate and/or explaining the process so you know your rights and what to expect.
+- Participate in OEO meetings with you as your advocate and/or explaining the process so you know your rights and what to expect.
 We can also go with you to other meetings on or off-campus.

 - Request No Contact Orders and Stay Away Directives, both on and off-campus